 You would be surprised at how many plants can be harmful to your puppy.

-The ASPCA has a great Toxic and Non-Toxic Plants List.
-Check to see if you have any of the toxic plants in your home, if you do, consider placing them on a high table or giving them to a friend without a dog.
+Check to see if you have any toxic plants in your home, if you do, consider placing them on a high table or giving them to a friend without a dog.

 It’s important to know that many of our sugar-free foods contain Xylitol, which is toxic to dogs.
 You can find Xylitol in chewing gum, peanut butter and more… read the labels of your food and keep them far away from your puppy.

 5. My Puppy Drinks from the Toilet